$L$-functions of Kloosterman sheaves: Properties of Kloosterman sheaves

 Now assume that $D_0$ is of type (C) or type (D).
 The representation $\Sym^3V$ is the direct sum of three subrepresentations $V_1=\mathrm{span}\{v_0^3,v_1^3,v_2^3\}$, $V_2=\mathrm{span}\{v_i^2v_j\}_{i\neq j}$ and $V_3=\mathrm{span}\{v_0v_1v_2\}$. \begin{itemize} \item If $D_0$ is of type (C), the action of $D_0$ has fixed vectors in each $V_i$.
 So $\dim(\Sym^3V)^{I_{\bar \infty}}\geq 3$.
 Applying Lemma~\ref{lem::claim1}, we find that

-which is a contradiction. \item If $D_0$ is of type (D), the operators $T$ and $Q_{a,b,c}$ have no fixed vectors in each $V_i$.
+\item If $D_0$ is of type (D), the operators $T$ and $Q_{a,b,c}$ have no fixed vectors in each $V_i$.
 As a result, the subspace of invariants $(\Sym^3V)^{I_{\bar \infty}}$ has dimension $0$ and $V_i$ are all totally wild.
 Using Lemma~\ref{lem::claim1}, we deduce that